moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/design_conceptual_model/index.md

 # Designing the conceptual model

-This topic explores how a Data Engineer conceptualizes a semantic model, transforming business needs into the model.
-This enables them to create and monitor key business metrics to ensure the model meets their analytical and business needs.
+In this topic, you’ll learn how to design a conceptual semantic model that transforms business needs into structured data.
+As a Data Engineer, your role is to create a model that aligns with business goals, supports key metrics, and drives insights for decision-making.

 ## Scenario

-With clear business objectives and measurable KPIs defined, you're now ready to move to the designing the conceptual data model.
-At this point, the business has given you valuable insights into what they want to achieve, but it’s your job as a Data Engineer to translate those objectives into a structured, actionable model that will drive insights.

-The conceptual data model serves as the blueprint for the entire data structure.
-It defines the core entities, their relationships, and the data points needed to analyze the KPIs and meet the business goals.
-This model forms the foundation for everything that will follow—so it’s crucial to get it right.
+Imagine you have received clear business objectives and defined KPIs.
+Now, your task is to design a conceptual data model that translates those goals into a structured, actionable framework.
+This model will define core entities, their relationships, and the data points necessary to perform intended analysis.
+Getting this design right is essential for building a reliable and effective data product.

 ## Identifying core business entities